 Utlra-violet light attacks chlorine, and “stabilizing” the water involves adding the chemical Cyanuric Acid, which reduced the amount of chlorine destroyed by sunlight.
 Up to 5 parts per million of free available chlorine can be destroyed in three hours of strong sunlight.

 For health and financial reasons, it is important to overcome this effect as much as possible, and so stabilizing the water is strongly recommended.

 For the initial stabilizing of a new pool/spa, Cyanuric Acid should be added to achieve the recommended level of 30 to 60 parts per million.

 Stabiliser is lost through splash-outs and by backwashing the filter, and, will need to be replaced regularly, especially during the summer season.
 To do this, it is necessary to first test for the residual levels in the water.

-NSPI Accredited Specialists can do this testing from a water sample, and, based on your pool/spa volume, can recommend how much stabilizer to add.
+Pool Zone WA can do this testing and balance your pool based on your pool/spa volume, can recommend how much stabilizer to add.